 If this will be your first or only trip to the Arctic, we would always recommend a cruise to the Svalbard archipelago, high in the Norwegian Arctic.
 This is one of the best places in the world to see polar bears in the wild, along with walruses, whales, Arctic foxes, reindeer, puffins and more.
 Key turnaround ports include Longyearbyen (in Svalbard itself), Tromso and Reykjavik.
 There are occasionally cruises to Svalbard from the UK, though you'll normally still have to fly home.

 Expeditions to Greenland and the Canadian Arctic will have more of a focus on the human side of the Arctic, visiting small Inuit communities at the edge of the ice cap, and you'll explore spectacular fjords scattered with icebergs.
 Iceland also features on many itineraries, a fascinating destination that lies just outside the Arctic Circle.
 If you want to see the Northern Lights then your options are limited, with Hurtigruten's winter voyages to northern Norway your best bet.
-For a real collector's item, look out for the rare voyages transiting the Northwest Passage, where unpredictable ice means you can never be quite sure you'll make it to the other side without having to turn back.
-Currently the even more unusual Northeast Passage is unavailable, sailing as it does through Russian territory.

 As you might have guessed by now, an Arctic expedition cruise is very different to a regular cruise: your itinerary can change at short notice depending on the position of the ice, the weather and wildlife sightings nearby, and you'll be going ashore in small zodiac boats, usually hopping out directly into the shallows on remote beaches.
 The ship's onboard expedition team will help you to understand more about your surroundings through engaging talks and lectures, and you'll be accompanied ashore by experienced naturalist guides.

 Travelling to the Arctic is not cheap, and there are a number of different operators competing for your custom.
-With this in mind, we've put together this guide to the best expedition cruise lines visiting the Arctic:
+With this in mind, we've put together this guide to the best expedition cruise lines visiting the Arctic.

 1. Silversea Expeditions

 Silversea pioneered the luxury expedition cruise concept, and three of their ever-growing fleet of small ships currently ply the waters of the Arctic.
 Silver Cloud and the recently refurbished Silver Wind carry 260 guests and 274 guests respectively, though this is limited to 200 in the polar regions.
-Excitingly, they will be joined by the new build 200-guest Silver Endeavour, orginally built for Crystal Cruises and one of the world's most advanced luxury expedition ships.
-Reasons to choose Silversea include superb all-inclusive value, with everything from meals and alcoholic drinks to butler service and a professionally produced voyage DVD included in your fare.
-Itineraries include in-depth explorations of the Svalbard archipelago, Greenland and the Canadian Arctic, Icealand and occasional transits of the Northwest Passage.
+Excitingly, they have recently been joined by 200-guest Silver Endeavour, orginally built for Crystal Cruises and one of the world's most advanced luxury expedition ships.

 2. Hurtigruten

-Hurtigruten are best known for their Norwegian Coastal Voyage service, ferrying passengers, cargo and mail up and down the craggy coast of Norway.
-They are one of the few cruise lines with ships in the Arctic during winter, when the Northern Lights are at their brightest.
-Hurtigruten also have a growing fleet of specialist expedition ships, with voyages to Svalbard and Greenland during summer.
+Hurtigruten also have a growing fleet of specialist expedition ships under their new name HX (short for Hurtigruten Expeditions) with voyages to Svalbard and Greenland during summer.
 Hurtigruten's ships are some of the largest in the region, ranging from 318 up to 628 guests, so the number of landings each day will be more limited, but appealing fares offer a more affordable way to see the Arctic.

 3. Hapag-Lloyd Cruises

 German cruise line Hapag-Lloyd have nearly three decades of experience in the polar regions, and a new chapter began in 2019 with the launch of two brand new expedition ships, Hanseatic Nature and Hanseatic Inspiration.
 A third new ship, Hanseatic Spirit, launched in 2021.
 Don't be put off if you don't speak German - Hanseatic Inspiration is operated as a bilingual ship, with all communications in both English and German.
-The style on board is contemporary and Nordic-inspired, with innovations including glass-bottomed balconies, a deck track at the bow for wildlife viewing, and a water-level marina at the back of the ship.
-The expedition operation is top notch, and destinations include an extensive Greenland and Arctic Canada programme.

 4. Lindblad Expeditions

-Lindblad's small ships are packed full of tools for exploration, including remote-controlled submarines, hydrophones and sea kayaks, while a prestigious tie-up means there is a National Geographic photographer on board every voyage.
 Lindblad is a great choice for serious explorers looking for an intimate and informal atmosphere on board; although not ultra-luxurious, this is not a cheap cruise either, with your fare invested in high-end hardware rather than butler service and free-flowing Champagne.
 Itineraries range from shorter Svalbard sailings to extended Greenland, Canadian Arctic and Northeast Passage expeditions.

 5. Ponant

-French cruise line Ponant have been making waves of late as they roll out six stylish new yachts, the Explorer class, with each ship carrying just 184 guests.
+French cruise line Ponant have been making waves of late as they rolled out six stylish yachts, the Explorer class, with each ship carrying just 184 guests.
 The slightly older and slightly larger Boréal class yachts, which entered service between 2010 and 2015 and carry 264 guests, also operate in the Arctic, and offer the same combination of contemporary flair and technological innovation.
-Even more exciting for polar explorers is Le Commandant Charcot, the world's first hybrid-powered luxury icebreaker, equipped with a PC6 class hull which allows her to travel into remote corners of Greenland, the Canadian Arctic and all the way to the North Pole itself!

 Get your free Arctic guide